Danny Lipford: Construction career

 Lipford was born in Marianna, Florida.
 At the age of 9, Danny got the home improvement bug and bought his first tool, a jigsaw from a mail order catalogue.
 He moved to Mobile, Alabama in 1975 to attend the University of South Alabama but his side job as a handyman turned into a full-time passion.
 In 1978, he started his remodeling business, Lipford Construction, which celebrated its 40th anniversary in 2018.

+After 46 years running a small business, Danny and his team decided to hang up their hats and closed the doors to Lipford Construction in June 2025.

 Today's Homeowner with Danny Lipford

 The Weather Channel

 In 2000, Lipford joined The Weather Channel as their home improvement expert.
 In daily short segments broadcast throughout the week, he offered advice and guidance on a variety of home topics.

 Lipford also covered weather-related home topics for the Weather Channel including hurricane preparation tips, and recovering from a tornado.
 He has also appeared live from across the country for special first day of the season broadcasts from Traverse City, Michigan, Fish Creek, Wisconsin, and other locations.